 You can either book your ticket in advance through the Atelier des Lumières official website or buy it at the ticket office upon your arrival.
-Please note that the ticket office closes at 16:00 Monday to Friday, so if you plan to buy the ticket at the ticket office, we recommend that you arive early.
-The ticket office is closed on Saturday and Sunday therefore you can only visit the exhibition on weekends by purchasing your ticket online.
+Please note that the ticket office closes at 16:00 Monday to Friday, so if you plan to buy the ticket at the ticket office, we recommend that you arrive early.
+The ticket office is closed on Saturday and Sunday, therefore, you can only visit the exhibition on weekends by purchasing your ticket online.
 Also in order to avoid the queue, book your ticket online.
-If you want to avoid the crowds, visit around 12:00-14:00, so you can absorb the artistic atmosphere as much as you can without being surrounded by loads of other tourists.
+If you want to avoid the crowds, visit around 12:00-14:00 during weekdays, so you can absorb the artistic atmosphere as much as you can without being surrounded by loads of other tourists.

 By downloading the O'bon Paris discount coupon you will be able to get a 10% discount via a discount code while booking the ticket directly via Atelier des Lumières official website.